 Ceramics is personal, and each piece is influenced by the lived experiences of the artists who shape them.
-For Hispanic Heritage Month, we took a virtual trip down to Baja to visit the Tijuana ceramic studio, Lustre Studio where we met up with Co-Creator and Creative Director Annie Alarcon.
+For Hispanic Heritage Month, we took a virtual trip down to Baja to visit the Tijuana ceramic studio, Lustre Estudio where we met up with Co-Creator and Creative Director Annie Alarcon.
 We connected over our commonalities as ceramicists and learned how her life inspires what she does each day.

-From Annie, "Lustre Studio is a creative space in which the following converge: the love for ceramic processes, the connection with the earth, and the responsible use of its resources, in order to promote an appreciation for ceramics."
+From Annie, "Lustre Estudio is a creative space in which the following converge: the love for ceramic processes, the connection with the earth, and the responsible use of its resources, in order to promote an appreciation for ceramics."
 Keep reading for our full interview with Annie!

-All photos courtesy of Lustre Studio
+All photos courtesy of Lustre Estudio

-Fireclay Tile (FCT): Tell us about Lustre Studio — Where are you based?
+Fireclay Tile (FCT): Tell us about Lustre — Where are you based?
 What inspired you to create your studio?

 Annie Alarcon (AA): Lustre is a small ceramic studio located in Tijuana, Mexico.
 We got the place in January 2020 and had the dream to open our doors in April 2020 which was impossible due to Covid.
 We found a way to stay active during covid with Ceramic decoration kits at home and online classes.